moira-alert/doc/source/development/architecture.rst

 .. image:: ../_static/dfd-checker.svg
    :alt: checker
    :width: 50%

-Checker-worker constantly reads redis moira-triggers-tocheck set and calculates trigger targets values.

-Target can contain one or multiple metrics, so results are written as per metrics, which name resolved by target.
+Checker-worker constantly reads ``moira-triggers-tocheck`` key in Redis and calculates trigger targets values.
+Target can contain one or multiple metrics, so results are written per metric.

-Redis moira-metric-last-check:<trigger_id> contain last check json with metrics states.
+``moira-metric-last-check:<trigger_id>`` Redis key contains last check JSON with metric states.

-In case some metric has changed its state, new event written to moira-trigger-events list if value timestamp is allowed by trigger schedule.
+When a metric changes its state, a new event is written to ``moira-trigger-events`` Redis key.
+This happens only if value timestamp falls inside time period allowed by trigger schedule.

 Process trigger events
 ^^^^^^^^^^^^^^^^^^^^^^